telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/orion_mongo_sink.md

 [Top](#top)

 ###<a neme="section2.2"></a>Use cases
-Use `OrionMongoSink` if you are looking for a Json-based document storage not growing so much in the mid-long term.
+Use `NGSIMongoSink` if you are looking for a Json-based document storage not growing so much in the mid-long term.

 [Top](#top)